Emotional Shutdown, Numbness, and Dissociation

 • Feeling foggy or unreal

-More intense forms may involve:
+More intense forms:

 • Feeling detached from your body

-• A sense that the world isn’t real
+• Feeling the world isn’t real

 • Memory gaps

-• Feeling like you’re watching yourself from the outside
+• Watching yourself from the outside

 Why Shutdown and Dissociation Develop